 Of course, suicide is a problem everywhere, being the leading cause of death for men under the age of 50.
 However, when the people taking their own lives are from the same minority in the same area doing the same type of job, there is something very very wrong.

-How does the law enable slavery in Dubai to flourish?
+How does the law enable the exploitation of migrant workers in Dubai?

 The Kafala System